 - reflect dangerous UV rays away from your skin

 - absorb UV rays before they can penetrate your skin

 There are two types of UV radiation that you need to protect your skin from – UVA and UVB.

 UVA is associated with skin ageing, while UVB is mostly responsible for sunburn and has strong links to skin cancer.

 UVA protection in sunscreen guards against skin ageing by filtering out UVA radiation.
-In Northern Ireland we measure UVA protection with a ‘star’ system ranging from 0-5 stars.
+In Northern Ireland, UVA protection is measured with a ‘star’ system ranging from zero to five stars.

-Experts recommend using a sunscreen with an SPF of at least 15 and a UVA rating of at least 4 stars.
+Experts recommend using a sunscreen with an SPF of at least 15 and a UVA rating of at least four stars.

 Apply sunscreen 30 minutes before going out in the sun to allow it to dry.

 Reapply it at least every two hours, and immediately after swimming, perspiring, or towel-drying, or if it has rubbed off.